Imagining the Unseen: Generative Location Modeling for Object Placement

 \section{Related Work}

-\textbf{Instruction-based Image Editing.} InstructPix2Pix~\citep{instructpix2pix} introduced an approach that finetunes Stable Diffusion~\citep{ldm} to interpret text instructions, trained with a dataset of paired images before and after specific edits.
-Subsequently, other methods~\citep{hive, hqedit, magicbrush} have released similar datasets for instruction-tuning, capable of changing the style and content of a given image.

-Only recently has there been an emphasis on adding objects using text instructions, supported by datasets that provide paired images where specific objects have been artificially removed by inpainting~\citep{pbi, diffree}.
-One downside of these datasets is that they contain inpainting artifacts, which can cause models trained on them to replace existing objects or alter backgrounds.
-Additionally, since these models are typically trained to regenerate the entire image, they often introduce unintended changes to the scene.
-In contrast, our approach decouples the object insertion process by using a dedicated location model for determining placement and an inpainting model for rendering.
-This factorization allows for more control and precision in object insertion.

-\textbf{Object Placement.} Traditionally, object placement has relied on copy-pasting an object segment by simply determining its location and scale~\citep{placenet,topnet,graconet,tripathi2019learning,fopa}.
-However, this approach is not ideal for inserting objects into background images, as it requires the user to prepare an image of the object that fits seamlessly into the scene purely by placement.
+\paragraph{Object Placement.} Traditionally, object placement has relied on copy-pasting an object segment by simply determining its location and scale~\citep{placenet,topnet,graconet,tripathi2019learning,fopa}.
+However, this approach is limited because it assumes the object appearance and shape are already defined, which is often not the case when integrating new objects into diverse and dynamic environments.

 To avoid relying on object segments, some approaches predict locations from class labels by querying a classifier~\citep{contextcnn} on random bounding boxes, categorizing them as either plausible or implausible locations for the given class.
-To enable training a discriminative model, unlabeled locations are typically treated as negatives or implausible locations.
+To enable training a discriminative model (\eg, classifiers or object detectors), unlabeled locations are typically treated as negatives or implausible locations.
 Such an assumption is not always valid in object placement, as the lack of annotations for specific locations does not necessarily indicate they are implausible.
 Therefore, penalizing them may result in an inaccurate location model.
 To overcome this limitation, we instead propose a generative approach that requires only samples from the target distribution, and does not make any assumption about unlabeled locations and only requires samples of the target distribution (\ie, positive locations).